 Decisions of the Court of Appeal may be subject to appeal to the Privy Council, sitting in London.
-Circumstances in which appeals may be made to the Court of Appeal are outlined below.
+Circumstances in which appeals may be made to the Court of Appeal are outlined in 10.3 Procedure for Taking an Appeal.